-- · Wait until the GPS status indicator turns green before starting a track run. - During your first run on an unfamiliar track, run for a minimum of 3 laps to calibrate your track distance.
-You should run slightly past your starting point to complete the lap. - · Run each lap in the same lane. - NOTE: The default Auto Lap® distance is 1600 m, or 4 laps around the track. - If you are running in a lane other than lane 1, set the lane number in the activity settings.
+- Wait until the watch acquires satellite signals before starting a track run. - During your first run on an unfamiliar track, run four laps to calibrate your track distance. - You should run slightly past your starting point to complete the lap. - · Run each lap in the same lane. - NOTE: The default Auto Lap® distance is 1600 m, or four laps around the track. - If you are running in a lane other than lane 1, set the lane number in the activity settings.